devgateway/www.developmentgateway.org/_posts/2009-10-08-development-gateway-plaid-to-create-aiddata.md

 created: 1255023399
 old_path: news/development-gateway-plaid-create-aiddata
 title: Development Gateway, PLAID to Create AidData
-lede: Joint Venture to Build an In-depth Global Repository of Development ActivitiesDevelopment Gateway announces today its partnership with the interdisciplinary research team Project-Level Aid (PLAID).
+excerpt: Joint Venture to Build an In-depth Global Repository of Development ActivitiesDevelopment Gateway announces today its partnership with the interdisciplinary research team Project-Level Aid (PLAID).
 The two entities have come together to make detailed information on development finance more accessible and to create a comprehensive